Skip to main content

 • Chimney Rock Park: A rare treat, hike up the 3-mile park road from the village to the top parking area.
 Take a shuttle back down after (or walk back).
 Starts at 8 AM.
 Park in the village and meet rangers at the park stone entrance.
 Hikers can also return to the park free all day.
 Please call the Park office at 828-625-9611 if you have any questions.

 • South Mountains State Park: Hike to High Shoals Falls with a Park Ranger.
-Learn about the park's natural and cultural history as you hike up to the 80 feet tall waterfall.
-Hikers can choose to do the entire 2.7-mile loop, or an out and back to the waterfall that is 2.0 miles roundtrip.
+Learn about the park's natural and cultural history as you hike up to the 80-foot-tall waterfall.
+Hikers can choose to do the entire 2.7-mile loop or an out-and-back to the waterfall that is 2.0 miles roundtrip.
 Meet in the Jacob Fork Parking Lot at 1 PM.
 Phone: 828-433-4772

 First Day Hikes are part of a nationwide initiative led by America’s State Parks to encourage people to get outdoors.
-On New Year’s Day, hundreds of free, guided hikes are organized in all 50 states.
-Last year, 28,000 people collectively hiked more than 66,000 miles on these hikes across the country.
+Hundreds of free, guided hikes are organized on New Year's Day in all 50 states.
+Last year, nearly 55,000 people collectively hiked over 133,000 miles on these hikes across the country!

 For more things to do, see our New Year's Guide for parties and more.